 More information on Strata schemes.

-What does Off the Plan mean
+What does Off the Plan mean?

 “Off the plan” refers to the process of purchasing a property, typically an apartment or house, before it has been constructed.
 Buyers commit to buying the property based on architectural plans and drawings rather than seeing the completed structure.